One Day in September: Concerns about screenings for Academy Awards

-Roger Ebert continued his criticisms after the film received an Academy Award, claiming that the producer, Arthur Cohn, intentionally subverts the Academy's documentary and foreign film by-laws – which dictate that only members who have seen all nominated films may vote – by limiting screenings of his films to a small group of invited people; "by limiting those who have seen his, Cohn shrinks the voting pool and improves his odds."
+Roger Ebert continued his criticisms after the film received an Academy Award, claiming that the producer, Arthur Cohn, intentionally subverted the Academy's documentary and foreign film by-laws – which dictate that only members who have seen all of the nominated films may vote – by limiting screenings of his film to a small group of invited people; "by limiting those who have seen his, Cohn shrinks the voting pool and improves his odds."

-Joe Berlinger, director of the documentaries Brother's Keeper and Paradise Lost, joined Ebert in criticizing Arthur Cohn's method of screening his films, but stressed that the problem is the Academy by-laws: "Until there is a documentary branch of the Academy that treats docs like any other film in any other category, nothing will change, despite the recent band-aid attempt to improve the situation."
+Joe Berlinger, director of the documentaries Brother's Keeper and Paradise Lost, agreed telling Ebert "The long list of snubbed [documentary] films (as well as the long list of undeserved winners) confirms for me that this award in this category has little meaning other than the skill to manipulate the system.
+(Of course there are always exceptions--deserving films that actually get recognized.)
+Until there is a documentary branch of the Academy that treats docs like any other film in any other category, nothing will change, despite the recent band-aid attempt to improve the situation."